httpie/cli/README.rst

                             make sure that the $TERM environment variable is set to "xterm-256color" or similar (e.g., via `export TERM =xterm-256color' in your ~/.bashrc).
       --auth AUTH, -a AUTH  username:password.
-If the password is omitted, HTTPie will prompt for it.
+If the password is omitted (-a username), HTTPie will prompt for it.
       --auth-type {basic,digest}
                             The authentication mechanism to be used.
 Defaults to "basic".